Silvestre08/AngularDeepDives/TemplateDrivenForms/README.md

 ```

-Inside the validate method is where we put the validation logic.
+We put the validation logic inside the validate method.
 The Angular Forms module needs to know what are the multiple custom validation directives available.
 It does so by asking the dependency injection system for the NG_VALIDATORS injection token (a sort of unique dependency injection key, that uniquely identifies a dependency).

 This dependency in of type multi:true meaning that it includes multiple values, and not just one value.
 This is to be expected, as there are many custom validator directives, and not just one.

-In a project using modules we would make this validator available for use by importing them into a module.
-Because we use standalone components, we just import where needed (components class.)
+In a project using modules, we would make this validator available for use by importing them into a module.
+Because we use standalone components, we just import where needed (component classes).

 So how to use our custom validator?
 We need to import now the directive in the component classe files, for the components that will need this validator.
 Then we just include the selector in the template of the same components: